 Many people assume that slipping and falling on another person’s property makes the property owner automatically at fault, but this is not always the case, especially if inclement weather was involved.
 Many large stores and other realtors typically have indemnity contracts with vendors for snow removal.
 If you’ve been injured because of slipping and falling on snow or ice on the property of a store or business, the investigation into your claim needs to include evaluating the responsibility of the vendor to keep the property clear of snow and ice.

 If you think you may have a New Jersey injury lawsuit on your hands, an experienced legal team will be able to help.
 We at Peter N. Davis and Associates, LLC have years of experience working with clients when they’ve been injured.
-You can assume the insurance company is investigating your accident as soon as it happens; having a personal injury lawyer on your side will only serve to help you in the long run.
-Give us a call today.
+You can assume the insurance company is investigating your accident as soon as it happens; having a premises liability lawyer on your side will only serve to help you in the long run.
+Contact us today.